gridgain/gridgain/modules/opencensus/README.txt

-Apache Ignite Opencensus Module
+GridGain Opencensus Module
 ---------------------------

-Apache Ignite provides an implementation of MetricExporterSpi that can export all Ignite internal metrics with opencensus-api.
+GridGain provides an implementation of MetricExporterSpi that can export all GridGain internal metrics with opencensus-api.